hguerra/add-apt-repository-deepin/README.md

-Description: A bash script to automate the addition of Ubuntu PPA's to Debian
+Description: A bash script to automate the addition of Ubuntu PPA's to Deepin

 Requires: apt-get, apt-key